nuprl/ElementaryJS/README.md

     yarn build

+To lint:

+    yarn lint

 To test:

     yarn test

 ## Development

-- `src/types.ts`: Some types we use throughout the codebase.
+- `src/types.ts`: Types used throughout the codebase.

 - `src/visitor.ts`: The heart of the ElementaryJS compiler.
-This code inserts all the static and dynamic checks that ElementaryJS enforces.
+This code performs static checks and inserts dynamic checks that ElementaryJS enforces.

 - `src/runtime.ts`: The ElementaryJS runtime system.
 This module has the implementations of the dynamic checks that the compiler inserts.

 - `src/index.ts`: Entrypoint of the ElementaryJS package.
 This is the interface to ElementaryJS.

-- `test/unit-tests.test.ts`: Unit tests.
+- `tests/`: Unit tests.

-- `eval/`: Scripts and files necessary for evaluating ElementaryJS effectiveness.
+- `eval/`: Scripts and files used for evaluating ElementaryJS effectiveness.